NvChad/nvchad.github.io/docs/contribute.md

 folder_bg = blue color

-(note : the above values are mostly approx values so its not compulsory that you have to use those exact numbers , test your theme i.e show it in the PR to get feedback from @siduck76)
+(note : the above values are mostly approx values so its not compulsory that you have to use those exact numbers , test your theme i.e show it in the PR to get feedback from @siduck)
 ```

 (Creating base16 theme)